Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Press **Enter** to save
 Press **Ctrl + X** to exit

-This creates a task to reboot the modded-fika server every day at 2am according to the system time - change the "2" value to an hour that suits your needs in the 24hr format.
+This creates a task to reboot the modded-fika server every day at 2am according to the system time - change the "2" value to an hour that suits your needs.

 ## Starting mods for new players
 Any new players to the modded-fika server will need to have a fresh SPT install with the following mods pre-installed before connecting: